SS Cayuga: Cayuga today

 The wreck of Cayuga was re-discovered in spring 1969 by John Steele and Gene Turner of Illinois.
 Her wreck rests with a 35° port list in 102 ft of water at the lake bottom, and 75 ft to her deck, southwest of Grays Reef Light, near Ile Aux Galets.
 Her cabins no longer exist.
-The wreck is partially collapsed forward of the engine room with the bow has broken away and is lying on its port side.
+The wreck is partially collapsed forward of the engine room with the bow broken away, and lying on its port side.
 Her stern is intact.
 The remains of Cayuga's cargo remain in her hold.
 There are also two spare propeller blades within the hull.
 Four of the pontoons used during the salvage attempts are still attached to Cayuga's hull and the sunken derrick barge lies off her port side.
 The air hose of the lost diver was reportedly still poking out from under the derrick barge when the wreck was found.
 Cayuga's wreck is protected by the 148 sqmi Straits of Mackinac Shipwreck Preserve as part of an underwater museum.